mangoszero/server/README.md

 Building the server is currently possible with these compilers:

-* **[Microsoft Visual Studio][31] 32 bit and 64 bit.** All editions of Visual Studio from 2015 upwards are officially supported.
+* **[Microsoft Visual Studio][31] 32 bit and 64 bit.** All editions of Visual Studio from 2015 upwards are officially supported (although support for 2015 and 2017 are end of life.)

 * **[Clang][33]**, 32 bit and 64 bit.
 The Clang compiler can be used on any supported operating system.